Former Captain of Queen Mary 2 awarded honorary degree

 Captain Oprey has sailed across the globe on a range of vessels including cruise ships, cargo vessels, supertankers and high-speed catamarans.

 A rough-seas accident on the schooners sent Captain Oprey ashore for several years, during which he re-trained and worked in the IT industry.
-However, the call of the sea beckoned and in 1992 he once again returned to Warsash Maritime Academy to re-sit professional qualifications and obtain his Master mariners License.
+However, the call of the sea beckoned and in 1992 he once again returned to Warsash Maritime Academy to re-sit professional qualifications and obtain his Master Mariner license.

 Speaking to students at their graduation ceremony, Captain Oprey addressed some of the challenges the industry faces today: "With increasing technology on board ships nowadays, our officers need to be better prepared.
 It is the training that they receive from places such as Solent University that will produce a great generation of future officers."